Breast Cancer Treatments

 Some of the most common treatments for breast cancer are surgery, medications, radiation therapy and hormone therapy.
-Which course of care is right for you will depend on several factors, including what type of breast cancer you have, what stage it is at and what your desired outcomes are.
+Which course of care is right for you will depend on several factors, including what type of breast cancer you have, your cancer stage and what your desired outcomes are.

 Surgery is a common treatment option for most breast cancer patients.
 Depending on the tumor’s size, location and spread, doctors may recommend a lumpectomy or a mastectomy.

-Our surgical team also offers advanced surgical options like a nipple-sparing mastectomy and skin-sparing mastectomy.
+Your surgical team may offer advanced surgical options like a nipple-sparing mastectomy or skin-sparing mastectomy.

 What Is a Nipple-Sparing Mastectomy?